 Odd and the Frost Giants

-Written by New York Times bestselling author Neil Gaiman and illustrated by UK Laureate Chris Riddell, this new edition of the thrilling, wintry Nordic tale weaves a truly magical story of legend and adventure that will grip and enchant readers from beginning to end.
-This new edition is heavily illustrated and has an oversize trim, much like the New York Times bestselling The Sleeper and the Spindle.
+A beautifully illustrated edition of the thrilling, wintry Nordic tale by Neil Gaiman and Chris Riddell, who together weave a truly magical story of legend and adventure that will grip and enchant readers from beginning to end.

 Praises & Awards

 A rare tale that values brains over brawn--light, bright, and handsomely tricked out.

 Behind the Book

 In most of the world (but not America) they have World Book Day.
 On World Book Day, in the UK, schoolchildren are given book tokens to buy books with, and a selection of special World Book Day Books are written and published and put on sale.
 The authors are not paid; the publishers do it for nothing.
 The idea is to get children reading

 Last year I wrote a book for the UK’s World Book Day, a new book called Odd and the Frost Giants.
 It is a book about an unlucky boy named Odd, with an irritating smile and a crippled leg, in a Norwegian village over a thousand years ago, and how he meets a fox, a bear, and an eagle, and winds up travelling to Asgard to rescue the Norse Gods from the Frost Giants.

 It was fun to write, and challenging—the best challenge was whether it would be possible to write a story that felt like a novel in 15,000 words—a quarter the length of a normal novel, but the longest that a World Book Day book could be.